SavaCentre: The first stores open

 The first SavaCentre opened at The Galleries, Washington, Tyne and Wear, on 15 November 1977, with 70000 sqft of sales area, and the slogan "The store with more for less.".
 This store was extended by a further 10000 sqft to 80000 sqft in 1986.
 On 17 October 1978, the second SavaCentre opened at the Hempstead Valley Shopping Centre in Kent.
 At the opposite end of the Hempstead Valley Shopping Centre a Presto opened, which later became a Safeway store.
 Following Sainsbury's buyout of Storehouse plc's 50% stake in SavaCentre in 1989, the British Home Stores branch was located in the former Safeway store, following Safeway's 2004 acquisition by Morrisons.

 The number of SavaCentres grew slowly during the 1980s.
 In March 1980, the third SavaCentre opened adjacent to the Eastgate Shopping Centre in Basildon with 71000 sqft of sales area, but this store was sold to Asda in 2004.
 In October 1980, a fourth SavaCentre opened in Oldbury, West Midlands.
 In September 1981, the Calcot SavaCentre, opened in Reading, and this store was used in the SavaCentre TV adverts in 1983.
-The Calcot SavaCentre was further extended by 20000 sqft in the 1990/91 financial year, but when the store was rebranded as Sainsbury's in 2005, the extension was sold off to Next with other shops Sports Direct, Dunelm and Boots.
+The Calcot SavaCentre was further extended by 20000 sqft in the 1990/91 financial year, but when the store was rebranded as Sainsbury's in 2005, the extension was sold off to Next.

 In 1984, SavaCentre started trading in Scotland following the opening of a store in Cameron Toll, Edinburgh.
 At the time of building the Cameron Toll SavaCentre was Scotland's largest single level store.
 This store also had to compete with a smaller Safeway supermarket in the same shopping centre, until the Safeway branch closed down in 1997.

 The store in Colliers Wood, London, Merton SavaCentre opened on 28 February 1989 with 107430 sqft of sales area, making it the largest hypermarket in the UK at the time of its opening.
-This store was later split up, with Sainsbury's taking 75000 sqft of the sales area.
-The remainder of the space was taken by Marks & Spencer in 2005, with the store exterior featuring branding of both companies.
+This store was later split up, with Sainsbury's taking 75000 sqft of the sales area in 2005.
+The remainder of the space was taken by Marks & Spencer in 2008, with the store exterior featuring branding of both companies.
 Due to having two major shops (not just Sainsbury's) this branch is often still known as the London Savacentre.
-The store was refurbished in 2019.
-As well as Sainsbury's and M&S, it hosts an Argos store (from 2018) and a Sainsbury's Fresh Kitchen (until 2022).
+As well as Sainsbury's and M&S, it hosts an Argos store (opened 2018, having moved from the nearby Tandem Retail Park) and a Sainsbury's Fresh Kitchen (until 2022, replaced with a Starbucks in December 2024).